Skip to main content Deutsch

 Sazan Rasul, Department of Biomedical Imaging and Image-guided Therapy, Medical University of Vienna/University Hospital Vienna

-Eva Obermayr, Department of Gynecology, Medical University of Vienna/University Hospital Vienna
+Eva Obermayr, Department of Obstetrics and Gynecology, Medical University of Vienna/University Hospital Vienna

 This event will be approved with 18 DFP Points by the Austrian Medical Chamber's training program (DFP).

-Poster Award - Submission Deadline 11th May 2025
+Poster Award - RE-OPEN Submission Deadline for Clinical Translational Abstracts: 3rd June 2025

 The CCC-TRIO aims to enhance scientific exchange and networking in the field of translational cancer research.
 To this end, CCC-TRIO will feature a poster session as one of its highlights.
 The CCC will award attractive prizes to the best three scientific posters.

-Please submit your Poster Abstract until 11th May 2025 at connect@ccc.ac.at
+Please submit your Clinical Translational Poster Abstract until 3rd June 2025 at connect@ccc.ac.at

-Poster Session with poster walk will take place on 12 June.
+Moderated poster walk will take place on 12 th June.
 Take the opportunity to present your research work to the experts, network and start new collaborations!

 Scientific Committee